-We announced this on Twitter, but it’s important enough to put here
+We announced this on Twitter, but it’s important enough to put here for posterity.

 FYI, since 3.2 rubygems.org is the default Gemfile source, this means you need to have jruby-openssl installed before "rails new".— JRuby Dev Team (@jruby) January 31, 2012